Editor’s note: This interview with Mark Richards was recorded for Coding Over Cocktails - a podcast by Toro Cloud.

 "We've got foreign keys.
 We've got relationships between data.
 In microservices, we have ‘deployment hell’, where all these services depend on one another.
 We knocked one service out and all of a sudden, things can start breaking that we didn't even know were tied to it through workflows.
 If the deployments are not done correctly, it can be your worst nightmare.
 Service dependencies is where microservices really starts to fall apart.
 And these are some of the real major hurdles and challenges."

 Fortunately, however, there are solutions to all of these.
-And in the podcast, Richards also details some of the reasons why microservices can indeed be a great fit for organizations looking to drive their digital transformation projects forward.
+And in the podcast, Richards also details some of the reasons why microservices can indeed be a great fit for organisations looking to drive their digital transformation projects forward.

 "So, there's so many, many good reasons why this is on the hype curve.
 Super high levels of scalability.
 Agility.
 One of the things that i s near and dear to my heart is architectural change.
 Architecting for a change.
 I've been touting this in conferences, in various talks, for almost 10 or 12 years about Agile architecture.
 And this was before microservices even existed."
 Richards recalls.